 To start, there are two main aspects when planning a comparison infographic.
 One is preparing the correct data, and the second one is thinking of the design aspects that will help you visualize the comparison.

 Start by doing some Google research on the two different topics you are comparing.
 Read articles and books, check out other infographics, or interview experts.
-Afterwards, you should:
+Afterward, you should:

 - Prepare 3-5 bullet points summarizing your topic.